 Loyola’s learning community is diverse, vibrant, and welcoming.
 We acknowledge and respect not only who you are, but who you are destined to become.
 Our office offers programming and support to help you expand your vision of what the legal profession can and should be.

-The Office of Inclusion, Diversity, and Equity fosters an exchange of ideas and shared experiences.
+The Office of Diversity, Equity, and Inclusion (formerly known as the Office of Inclusion, Diversity, and Equity) fosters an exchange of ideas and shared experiences.
 Our goal is a simple one: for all members of our law school community to feel valued and supported.
 View our mission statement here.

 Programming and Initiatives